150 DuBois St. Suite #3

 • Size

-• The PMC BiSerial III is a standard single width PMC card and meets the PMC mechanical specifications.
+• The PMC BiSerial III is a standard single wide PMC card and meets the PMC mechanical specifications.
 The PMC BiSerial III can be used in all PMC slots.

 • PMC Compatibility